appdev-lessons/debugging/content.md

 # Debugging in Ruby on Rails with the `debug` Gem

 ## Introduction to Debugging
 Now we're going to delve into debugging - a critical skill for every developer.
-We'll use the [debug](https://github.com/ruby/debug) gem, a robust tool for diagnosing and resolving issues in Ruby on Rails applications.
+We'll use the [debug](https://github.com/ruby/debug) gem, a robust tool for diagnosing and resolving issues in Ruby applications.

 ## Why Debugging Matters
 Debugging is the process of identifying and fixing errors or bugs in your code.
 It's crucial for making sure your applications run smoothly and behave as expected.
 Up to now you've likely used `puts`, `pp`, or other logging techniques to help 'make the invisible visible' and resolve bugs in your code.
 The [debug](https://github.com/ruby/debug) gem provides a way to inspect your code execution, examine variables, and control the flow to understand exactly what's happening at any point.